About School Nutrition Services

 - Elementary buildings offer from two to four choices daily including freshly made salads, and protein power packs – a district favorite with yogurt, cheese stick, peanut-free granola and peanut-free goldfish crackers.

-- Our Veggie Boost Bars offer multiple selections of fruits and vegetables daily.
+- We also offer multiple selections of fruits and vegetables daily.
 Students may take as much fresh fruit and/or vegetables as they like with their lunch at no additional charge.
-We offer seasonal fruits such as melons, blueberries, raspberries, plums, pears and locally grown fruits and vegetables whenever possible.
+We offer seasonal fruits such as melons, blueberries, grapes, strawberries, plums, pears, and locally grown fruits and vegetables whenever possible.

 As we plan our menus, food safety and quality are always our top priorities, which is why we choose to partner with companies that you know, such as Land O Lakes, Tyson, GoldKist, Dole, Delmonte, Simplot and McCain to name a few.

 Our schools are inspected several times yearly by the Palatine, Rolling Meadows and Hoffman Estates Health Departments to insure that preparation is done in a safe and sanitary manner.
-Our average score is 99.5%, with most locations scoring 100%!
 We monitor food temperatures from the receiving dock to the serving line daily.
 Over 60% of our staff have obtained the Food Service Sanitation Manager Certification from the State of Illinois and all staff have annual training on food safety issues.

 School Nutrition Services is always working to offer students healthier choices.
 In addition to surpassing the tough nutrition standards set by the federal government, we are working on new salad options, more locally grown produce, gluten-free, peanut-free and additional vegetarian selections.
 We are also working on replacing products that contain high fructose corn syrup, artificial colorants and flavorings.

-All of our menus, as well as nutritional information are available on the Meal Viewer website.
+All of our menus are available online.
+Allergen and nutritional information are available on the Meal Viewer website.
 Menu items that are poultry, pork, vegetarian, beef, gluten free, peanut free, tree nut free are indicated.

 Prepayments for meals are made several different ways.
-Parents can give their student a check made out to the order of Nutrition Services, in an envelope with their student’s name.
-Convenient coupons are mailed out at the beginning of each school year.
+Parents can give their student a check made out to the order of Nutrition Services, in an envelope marked "School Fees" and their student’s name.
 Parents may also make payments online, via the myMealTime portal on the district website, or by typing in mymealtime.com.
 Parents will need to establish a user name and password as well as have their student’s six-digit school ID number.

 The myMealTime website can be used to check your student’s balance.
 You can also elect to have a low balance notification emailed directly to you.